Raghav1606/Raghav1606.github.io/_industry-experience/workex.md

   </figure>
   * <h3>Software Trainee [May 2016 - Jun 2016]</h3>
     * Developed an android mobile application using java, that allows remote monitoring for security threats and risk assessment.
-    * This internal visualization tool allowed a intuitive understanding of complex information security issues for end users.
+    * This internal visualization tool allowed an intuitive understanding of complex information security issues for end users.